Estimated reading time: 5 minutes

-All buildings need to be maintained on a regular basis and a schedule helps to ensure routine maintenance is done consistently.
+All buildings need to be maintained regularly, and a schedule helps to ensure routine maintenance is done consistently.

-Whether it is changing the air filters in the HVAC units, painting high traffic areas or sealing the parking lot, a schedule helps to ensure things get done on a regular basis.
+Whether it is changing the air filters in the HVAC units, painting high traffic areas, or sealing the parking lot, a schedule helps to ensure things get done regularly.

 4. Volunteer Work Days

-A great way to get members involved is to schedule volunteer work days a couple times a year.
+A great way to get members involved is to schedule volunteer workdays a couple of times a year.

 This is a great way to get skilled people in to help with projects and it helps get a lot of work done very quickly.

-Add a fellowship lunch afterwards and you have provided an opportunity for people to get to know each other while getting a lot accomplished very quickly.
+Add a fellowship lunch afterward and you have provided an opportunity for people to get to know each other while getting a lot accomplished very quickly.

 5. Safety Training